daffa09/fanthom-store/README.md

 ## Fanthom Store

 Fanthom Store is a simple CRUD web application using laravel 10 and also using docker to run this application.
+And inspired by this repo https://github.com/afifbasya/tokokita-laravel

 ## TECH STACK